Adnuntius/documentation/data/http.md

 ---
-description: This page describes how to use the HTTP API to send visitor profile information to Adnuntius Data
+description: Describes how to use the HTTP API to send visitor profile information to Adnuntius Data
 ---

 # HTTP API Adnuntius Data